wp-plugins/custom-metadata/readme.txt

 4. Adding custom columns is also easy.
 You can go with a default display, or specify your own output callback

 == Changelog ==

+= 0.4 =
+* Enhanced the code which generates the different field types
+* Added new types: password, upload, wysiwyg, datepicker, taxonomy_select, taxonomy_radio, attachment_list
+* Added field multiplication ability
+* Metadata is now deleted if a value is empty
+* Can now also generate option pages which use a metabox interface

 = 0.3 =
 * Can now limit or exclude fields or groups from specific ids